 As I get nearer to my retirement from my full-time job, I’ve come to the realization that it is time to shutdown Brazos IT Services.
-I’ve had a lot of fun writing about my experiences in IT and other things, but it is time to move one.
+Thanks to all our customers and friends throughout the years at both ICE Computing and Brazos IT Services.
+I’ve had a lot of fun writing about my experiences in IT and other things, but it is time to move on.

 Thanks to all, and happy trails to you.

 I finally have had some time in the last few weeks to try the newest version of Windows, (Windows 8 Consumer Preview).
 I do not own a tablet, and I believe that would be the optimal test platform, (more about this later).